munificent/game-programming-patterns/book/event-queue.markdown

     This is how our audio engine example works.
 Since `playSound()` is a public method, any part of the codebase can add a request to the queue.
 "Global" or "central" event buses work like this too.

     * **You have to be more careful of cycles.** Since anything can potentially put something onto the queue, it's easier to accidentally enqueue something in the middle of handling an event.
-If you aren't careful, that will trigger a feedback loop.
+If you aren't careful, that may trigger a feedback loop.

-    * **You'll likely want some reference the sender in the event itself.**
+    * **You'll likely want some reference to the sender in the event itself.**
     When a listener gets an event, it doesn't know who sent it, since it could be anyone.
-If that's something they need to know, you'll need to pack that into the event object so that the listener can use it.
+If that's something they need to know, you'll want to pack that into the event object so that the listener can use it.

 ### What is the lifetime of the objects in the queue?

 With a synchronous notification, execution doesn't return to the sender until all of the receivers have finished processing the message.
-That means the message itself can safely live on the stack.
+That means the message itself can safely live in a local variable on the stack.
 With a queue, the message outlives the call that enqueues it.

 If you're using a garbage collected language, you don't need to worry about this too much.
 Stuff the message in the queue and it will stick around in memory as long as it's needed.
 In C or C++, it's up to you to ensure the object lives long enough.